Pay transparency

-Wage transparency, salary compensation, and compensation transparency generally, involves disclosure of employee compensation amounts, either among other employees in an organization, to owners, to government regulators, or to the public.
+Pay transparency (also known as wage transparency, salary compensation, and compensation transparency) involves disclosure of employee compensation amounts, either among other employees in an organization, to owners, to government regulators, or to the public.

 Some jurisdictions have pay transparency laws intended to prevent discrimination based on demographics like gender or race.
 These laws require job listings to give a salary range for the position.
 To eliminate unintentional discrimination and treat employees more ethically, some organizations have adopted radical transparency, disclosing all employees' compensation internally and either equalizing pay for similar positions or justifying differences.

 Some jurisdictions mandate disclosure of executive compensation to shareholders, in an attempt to reduce excessive compensation.